Leethring/data-science-with-python/README.md

 This project is about learning the book "Data science from sratch fist principles with Python"

-We will write source code and run it in this repo.
+We will write code and run it in this repo.